nextflow-io/training/docs/advanced/operators.md

 ## `splitCsv`

-It is common that a samplesheet is passed as input into a Nextflow workflow.
-We'll see some more complicated ways to manage these inputs later on in the workshop, but the `splitCsv` is an excellent tool to have in a pinch.
+A common Nextflow pattern is for a simple samplesheet to be passed as primary input into a workflow.
+We'll see some more complicated ways to manage these inputs later on in the workshop, but the `splitCsv` ([docs](https://www.nextflow.io/docs/latest/operator.html#splitcsv)) is an excellent tool to have in a pinch.
+This operator will parse a csv/tsv and return a channel where each item is a row in the csv/tsv:

 ```groovy linenums="1"
 workflow {